asseco-voice/laravel-json-search/README.md

 ## Quick usage

-This package is meant to provide an additional ``search`` method on already existing Eloquent models and does not require any additional actions to be done on the models.
+This package is meant to provide an additional ``search`` method on already existing Eloquent models and does not require any additional actions to be done on models.
-It functions out-of-the-box automatically on a global scale.
+It functions out-of-the-box automatically for all Eloquent models within the project.

 In order to use it you can call: